po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/README.md

 If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).

 ## Helpful Links

+This section contains links to this unit's lesson plans, homework, slide decks, algorithms, and resources.
 ### Lesson Plans

 * [3.1 - Lesson Plan](01-Day/01-Day-LessonPlan.md)